 He has since gone on to advise other early stage tech startups and is a co-founder of Collective Campus, sighting an archaic mentality of "the way things have always been done around here" as a key motivator for wanting to get into the space.
 Steve is also a regular innovation blogger, having written for Innovation Excellence, Startup Grind, Venture Beat, Startup Daily and Shareable in addition to independently publishing thought leadership pieces on LinkedIn.

 When not immersing himself in all things business and innovation, Steve can be found hitting weights in the gym, cycling down Beach Road, catching a live band on AC/DC Lane or enjoying some smashed avocado on toast at one of Melbourne's many famous inner city cafes.

 Students also all join our Campus Alumni, where you'll receive ongoing support, news, information and special deals.

 Save This Event

 When & Where

-Collective Campus is a practical educator in emerging skill sets.
-We provide short, high-impact workshops and classes on Digital Marketing, Data Science, Lean Startup, and Web Development.
+Collective Campus is a corporate innovation educator in emerging skill sets.
+We provide business teams with workshops and classes on Digital Marketing, Data Science, Lean Startup, Web Development and more.
 We're also an Open Innovation Hub and home to some awesome startups.
 Drop in anytime!